unused1/agent-green/docs/mars_docker_workflow.md

 ## Alternative: Skip CodeCarbon, Use nvidia-smi

-If CodeCarbon still doesn't work in Docker, you can manually track GPU power:
+If CodeCarbon still doesn't work in Docker, can manually track GPU power:

 ### Create Monitoring Script